Text Repeat Assignment dialog box

 an ID number.
 If you want a text repeat to jump to another text repeat,

-select Text Repeat ID from the pop-up list and indicate the ID number
+select Text Repeat ID from the drop-down list and indicate the ID number

 of the text repeat to which you want playback to jump.
 When Measure #